x

 After losing their bid to host the NCAA's March Madness in 2027 and 2028, Columbia tourism officials say more full-service hotels are needed to secure larger events.

-COLUMBIA, S.C. — This week officials with the City of Columbia delivered disappointing news to sports enthusiasts and event organizers: the capital city lost its bid to host NCAA March Madness events in 2027 and 2028.
+COLUMBIA, S.C. — This week, officials from the City of Columbia delivered disappointing news to sports enthusiasts and event organizers: the capital city lost its bid to host NCAA March Madness events in 2027 and 2028.

 “We were disappointed, but not surprised honestly, with the decision not to be chosen,” Powers said.

-He said even though there are over 13,000 hotel rooms in the area, many do not meet the NCAA's requirements for quality, full-service lodging.
+He said that despite the area's over 13,000 hotel rooms, many do not meet the NCAA's requirements for quality, full-service lodging.

 “You’re talking about a hotel that has four meeting rooms, three of which have to have at least 2,000 square feet.
 So, that kind of narrows down what hotel options that we have in Columbia,” Powers said.

-Commercial property developer Ben Arnold said it’s well past time that a new full-service hotel comes to the city.
+Commercial property developer Ben Arnold said it’s long past time for a new full-service hotel to come to the city.

-“Columbia has been ready to support a project like this,” Arnold explained.
+“Columbia has been ready to support a project like this,” Arnold said.
 "With the existing convention center’s growth, even before the pandemic, the market certainly warrants some full-service hotels."

-Last year, his company received initial approval for tax incentives from Richland County, to develop of a four-star hotel on Wayne and Gervais streets.
+Last year, his company received initial approval for tax incentives from Richland County to develop a four-star hotel on Wayne and Gervais streets.

 That puts the new hotel immediately behind the Columbia Metropolitan Convention Center.